Crew Management

 How do you apply for the B1/B2?

-Yacht crew can apply for a visa through their own embassy or consulate.
+Yacht crew can apply for a visa through their local U.S. embassy or consulate.
 Key to note when you’re applying for the B1/B2 visa is to emphasize your ties to your home country by highlighting your foreign residence, bank accounts, and connections to your home country.

 To apply for the visa, you will need to: